This post may contain affiliate links.

 Notes

-- For Sandwich Chutney: Skip the yogurt if making chutney for a sandwich, yogurt can make it soggy.
+- For Sandwich Chutney: Skip or reduce yogurt if making chutney for a sandwich for a more concentrated flavor.

-- Add 1-2 tablespoon roasted peanuts or add 1 tablespoon roasted gram (bhunna channa) for thick chutney for sandwich.
+- Add 1-2 tablespoons roasted peanuts or add 1 tablespoon roasted gram (bhunna channa) for thick chutney for the sandwich.

 - For Samosa Chutney: The addition of tamarind pulp or a few tablespoons of imli chutney makes chutney very yummy, skip the yogurt.

-- Spicy Chutney: Add more green chilies or chat masala for a spicy chutney for chaat, samosa, bats vada, or bhel puri dip.
+- Spicy Chutney: Add more green chilies or chat masala for a spicy chutney for chaat, samosa, bata vada, or bhel puri dip.

 - For Sauce: Add mayonnaise instead of yogurt and make a delicious sauce for sandwiches or to drizzle over chicken.